lf94/svg2replicad/README.md

 ## Usage

-Simply run `svg2curv [drawing.svg]` and copy the output to your curv program.
+Simply run `cargo run [drawing.svg]` and copy the output to your curv program.

 You may decide that the output is good enough and automate this process by redirecting the output to a file and then using